 Depending on the diagnosis, referral to a physiotherapists, sexologist and/or psychologist (usually covered by medical aid) might be necessary and follow-ups at our clinic will be done until you have pain-free intercourse.
 If you suffer from chronic pain the aim is to decrease the intensity of the pain and decrease the frequency and intensity of flair-ups, keeping you pain-free for as long as possible.

 Please note: Although not ideal, Skype or telephonic consultations can be arranged to get the process started.
-The examination can always be scheduled for a later date if necessary.
+The examination can always be scheduled for a later date.